 Graphic design on the web is becoming standardised.
 Visual trends are being adhered to like rules, and organisations are losing their identity online.
-A website builder such as Squarespace and Wix might offer seemingly high quality website templates for a fraction of the price of a bespoke site design.
+A website builder such as Squarespace and Wix might offer seemingly high quality website templates (opens in new tab) for a fraction of the price of a bespoke site design, and there are a lot of options out there as our guide to the best website builders proves.

 Platforms such as Dribbble and Behance make it a lot easier to find designers.
 Supply is high and so is the competition.
 This can force prices down.
 So, why should anyone hire us?
 What makes us unique?